Elevate Your Website: A Webinar Series for Event Professionals To Boost Business

 Another thing we pretty openly say is we are not huge fans of Wix.
 The reason that our integration doesn't work with Wix is the same reason a lot of integrations do not.
 They don't allow you to drop any custom code into your website, which means that you can only use an app or an integration from their app marketplace, which is pretty sneaky, right?

 I'm sure they get some profit share where you can only select from very specific apps.
-Whereas if you do WordPress, or Squarespace, or Webflow, or Weebly, these are still very templated drag‑and‑drop type things.
+Whereas if you do WordPress, or Squarespace, or Webflow, these are still very templated drag‑and‑drop type things.
 You don't have to be a coder to do them, but if you wanted to add a little snippet of code, like an integration oftentimes requires, you can just override with the code.

 You should just make sure when you're looking, what's going to have a lot of limitations may not be something that you need right away.
 If you end up growing into a tool or another functionality and you're on a very limiting platform, you again are going to end up with that horrible feeling, that feeling of feeling stuck.